IVI and Mozambique

 ECOVA-02 is a phase 2, observer-blind, randomized study to assess the safety, tolerability and immunogenicity of heterologous prime-boost COVID-19 vaccines regimens in healthy adults aged 18 to 65 years in Mozambique.
 ECOVA-02 is a mix and match study using the Sinopharm and Johnson & Johnson vaccines.

-ECOVA 01 and 02 are conducted in cooperation with Mozambique’s Instituto Nacional de Saúde (INS).
+ECOVA 01 and 02 are conducted in cooperation with INS, with funding from the Coalition for Epidemic Preparedness Innovations (CEPI).

 Mozambique Typhoid Fever Surveillance (MOTIF) Program

 Since 2020, IVI’s MOTIF program has been supporting efforts by the government of Mozambique to introduce typhoid conjugate vaccine (TCV) into their national immunization schedule by generating typhoid fever disease burden data.
-MOTIF works in close collaboration with INS and is funded by a donation from Professor Young Chul Sung of Korea’s POSTECH.
+MOTIF works in close collaboration with INS.
+Some surveillance activities concluded in 2024 while others continued in 2025.

 Enhancing Cholera Control (ECHO) – Mozambique